 Coordinated Parallel Observations

-Coordinated science parallel observations are those in which simultaneous observations may be made with instruments other than the primary instrument.
+Coordinated science parallel observations are those in which simultaneous observations are made with an instrument other than the primary instrument.
 Coordinated science parallel observations must have science goals that support or complement the prime science programs, and must be explicitly justified in the proposal.
-In Cycle 2, the following coordinated parallel modes will be supported:
+In Cycle 3, the following coordinated parallel modes will be supported:

 Pure Parallel Observations

-Pure-parallel programs may propose for observations with NIRCam imaging, NIRISS imaging and WFSS, and MIRI imaging (NIRSpec is not allowed as the parallel instrument).
-For accepted programs, the observations will be paired with suitable prime observations by GO, GTO and ERS programs.
-A number of prime templates cannot have pure parallels attached to them, including MIRI Coronagraphic Imaging, NIRCam Coronagraphic Imaging, NIRCam Time Series, NIRCam Grism Time Series, NIRISS Single Object Slitless Spectroscopy, NIRISS Aperture Masking Interferometry, and NIRSpec Bright Object Time Series.
-Please check JWST Parallel Observations for the full list of template combinations that are allowed and expected to be available for use in Cycle 2.
-We anticipate that pure parallel opportunities with durations from ~100 seconds to several thousand seconds will be available; the number of such opportunities will not be known until the Cycle 2 GO program is selected.
+Pure-parallel programs may propose for observations with NIRCam imaging, NIRCam WFSS, NIRISS imaging, NIRISS WFSS and MIRI imaging (NIRSpec is not allowed as the parallel instrument).
+For accepted programs, the observations will be paired with suitable prime observations from other programs.
+Some prime templates cannot have pure parallels attached to them, including MIRI Coronagraphic Imaging, NIRCam Coronagraphic Imaging, NIRCam Time Series, NIRCam Grism Time Series, NIRISS Single Object Slitless Spectroscopy, NIRISS Aperture Masking Interferometry, and NIRSpec Bright Object Time Series.
+Please check JWST Parallel Observations for the full list of template combinations that are allowed and expected to be available for use in Cycle 3.
+For pure parallels, only a single exposure specification is allowed per observation.
+We anticipate that pure parallel opportunities with durations from ~100 seconds to several thousand seconds will be available; the number of such opportunities will not be known until the Cycle 3 GO program is selected, but, as a guide, approximately 200 moderate to long-duration visits (>1500 seconds) at high galactic latitude were available for pure parallels in Cycle 2.
 Note that observatory activities such as calibration observations for the instruments will take priority in the assignment of available pure parallel slots.